xebia/essentials/clean-build.md

 ### Application

 Don't wait for a pile of warnings before you start cleaning up.
-The moment the warnings are seen, deal with them to esnure that they don't turn up into noise very soon.
+The moment the warnings are seen, deal with them to ensure that they don't turn up into noise very soon.

 ### Consequences